-In Australia, the administrator of BBSW is the ASX which calculates BBSW in accordance with the ASX BBSW Methodology dated 21 May 2018 and other guidance materials (the BBSW Methodology).
+On 27 June 2019, ASIC granted ASX Benchmarks Pty Limited a licence to administer the BBSW Rate from 1 July 2019 (replacing the Australian Financial Markets Association ("AFMA") as BBSW administrator) in accordance with the ASX BBSW Methodology dated 21 May 2018 and other guidance materials (the BBSW Methodology).

 The expressed purpose of the BBSW Methodology was "to ensure that BBSW remains a trusted, reliable and robust financial benchmark".
-However, there is a risk that BBSW determined under the BBSW Methodology may not be based upon trade activity in underlying markets or may not published at all.
+However, there is a risk that BBSW determined under the BBSW Methodology may not be based upon trade activity in underlying markets or may not be published at all.

-A rate based on BBSW is used to determine (a) the amount of interest payable on the Notes; (b) amounts payable by the Swap Provider to the Trustee under the Interest Rate Swap and Basis Swap; and (c) amounts of interest and commitment fees payable to the Liquidity Facility Provider by the Trustee under the Liquidity Facility Agreement.
-If BBSW is unavailable for these purposes, investors should be aware of the fallback rates mechanism for the Notes (see the definition of "Bank Bill Rate" in section 14) and that the fallback rates mechanism for the Interest Rate Swap, Basis Swap and the Liquidity Facility Agreement may not be the same as for the Notes.
+A rate based on BBSW is used to determine (a) the amount of interest payable on the Notes; (b) amounts payable by the Swap Provider to the Trustee under the Interest Rate Swap and Basis Swap; (c) amounts of interest payable to the Liquidity Facility Provider by the Trustee under the Liquidity Facility Agreement; and (d) amounts of interest payable to the Redraw Facility Provider by the Trustee under the Redraw Facility Agreement.
+If BBSW is unavailable for these purposes, investors should be aware of the fallback rates mechanism for the Notes (as described further in this section) and that the fallback rates mechanism for the Interest Rate Swap, Basis Swap, Liquidity Facility Agreement and the Redraw Facility Agreement may not be the same as for the Notes.
 This mismatch may lead to shortfalls in interest payments on Notes and losses on Notes (to the extent Principal Draws are used to reimburse income shortfalls).
 Such fallback rates may, at the relevant time, also be cumbersome to calculate, may be more volatile than originally anticipated or may not reflect the funding cost or return anticipated by investors at the date they invested in their Notes.

-At this stage, it is not possible to comment on the scope, nature and effect of further changes affecting global or domestic interest rate benchmarks and associated market practices, changes to the continued use of BBSW or changes to the current BBSW Methodology, and accordingly the consequences of any such changes is unknown and unknowable at this time.
+At this stage, it is not possible to comment on the scope, nature and effect of further changes affecting global or domestic interest rate benchmarks and associated market practices, changes to the continued use of BBSW or changes to the current BBSW Methodology, and accordingly the consequences of any such changes are unknown and unknowable at this time.
 However, it is possible that such changes could cause such benchmarks (or their fallbacks) to cease to exist, to be commercially or practically unworkable (including if market participants cease to administer or participate in the relevant calculations) or to perform differently than originally intended (including because of volatility), and as such those changes could have a material adverse effect on the value and liquidity of Notes and/or the interest paid or payable on Notes in the future.

-In addition, the Reserve Bank of Australia (RBA), among others, has expressed the view that the market underpinning calculations of BBSW using 1-month tenors is not as liquid as for tenors of 3-months or 6-months, and that issuers of Australian residential mortgage backed securitisation transactions (RMBS) should consider using alternative benchmarks (for example, the cash rate published by the RBA, or BBSW using a 3-month or 6-month tenor).
+In addition, the Reserve Bank of Australia (RBA), among others, has expressed the view that calculations of BBSW using 1-month tenors is not as robust as using tenors of 3-months or 6-months, and that Australian residential mortgage backed securitisation transactions (RMBS) should calculate BBSW on the basis of one of those longer tenors or should use another benchmark (such as the cash rate published by the RBA).
 If one of these alternative methods of calculating the benchmark for Australian RMBS becomes standard and there is a disparity between the method of calculating interest on the Notes (on the basis of BBSW with a 1-month tenor) and the then prevailing method of calculating interest on RMBS debt instruments, that could have a material adverse effect on the value and/or liquidity of the Notes.